 As part of its functions under the Gold Corporation Act 1987, the Corporation is mandated to encourage interest in precious metals and to support the Australian gold industry.
-Its Mission Statement also requires it to promote the history and heritage of Australia through its coins, and preserve its heritage assets and history for the benefit of the community.
+Its Mission Statement also requires it to promote the history and heritage of Australia through its coins, and preserve its own heritage assets and history for the benefit of the community.

 The Perth Mint involves itself in the local tourism industry and business community through its memberships of the Perth Convention Bureau, Tourism Council of Western Australia, Tourism Australia, Tourism Western Australia, Association of Perth Attractions, Perth Regional Tourism Association (Experience Perth), and the International Business Council.

-During the year, The Perth Mint also supported local industry associations through the sponsorship of the WA Tourism Awards hosted by the Tourism Council of Western Australia and the Western Australian Chinese Chamber of Commerce.
+During the year, The Perth Mint also supported local industry associations through some sponsorship of the WA Tourism Awards hosted by the Tourism Council of Western Australia and the Western Australian Chinese Chamber of Commerce.

-As an active participant in the Australasian Numismatic Dealers' Association Coin, Banknote and Stamp Shows, the Mint attended events held in Sydney, Melbourne, Perth and Brisbane during the year.
+As an active participant in the coin, banknote and stamp shows of the Australasian Numismatic Dealers' Association, The Perth Mint attended events held in Sydney, Melbourne, Perth and Brisbane during the year.

-Internationally, The Perth Mint attended the annual London Bullion Market Association Conference, the European World Money Fair, the American World's Fair of Money, the Beijing Coin Expo, the Tokyo International Coin Convention, the bi-annual XXVII Mint Directors' Conference in Vienna and the 2012 Coin Constellation Conference in Russia.
+Internationally, The Perth Mint attended the annual London Bullion Market Association Conference, the European World Money Fair, the American World's Fair of Money, the Beijing Coin Expo and the Tokyo International Coin Convention.

-Through sponsorships and donations, The Perth Mint assisted the fundraising efforts of organisations which benefited 52 local charities and 112 schools, clubs and special interest groups.
+Through sponsorships and donations, The Perth Mint assisted the fundraising efforts of organisations which benefited 35 local charities and 107 schools, clubs and special interest groups.